JeremieMelo/jeremiemelo.github.io/_pages/about.md

 News
 ======
+* 12/2020: Our recent work, _Efficient On-Chip Learning for Optical Neural Networks Through Power-Aware Sparse Zeroth-Order Optimization_, is accepted by AAAI 2021.
+Cheers!

 * 11/2020: Our recent work, _SqueezeLight: Towards Scalable Optical Neural Networks with Multi-Operand Ring Resonators_, is accepted by DATE 2021.
 Cheers!

 * 11/2020: Our recent work, _O2NN: Optical Neural Networks with Differential Detection-Enabled Optical Operands_, is accepted by DATE 2021.
 Cheers!